Prayers answered, denied

 Swift Array<T> is easily convertible to a C-style array, but much like the world of Garbage Collection, we have to be aware of object lifetimes.

 A Swift Array is just a small stack-allocated header struct that points at heap-allocated memory to hold the elements.
 When you mutate an array, that header struct may change.
-If the array is . . .
+If the . . .